dumindu/Learning-Rust/README.md

-# Rust Basics
+# Learning Rust

-> “A language that doesn’t affect the way you think about programming, is not worth knowing.”
-__ Alan Perlis

 I am a Web Developer and just learning Rust.
 In here I tried to summarize what I learned and time to time I'll update this book.
 Hope this will be helpful for newcomers like me :)

+#### RUST BASICS
+> “A language that doesn’t affect the way you think about programming, is not worth knowing.”
+__ Alan Perlis

 1. [Why Rust?](why_rust.md)
 2. [Installation](installation.md)